JosepHyv/QtileConfig/README.md

 # QtileConfig
-My Qtile config for linux
+My Qtile configuration for Linux.

-My configuration uses xfce, gnome and kde packages (the minimal packages possible), this config was designed for my primary workflow as JR developer, competitive Programmer and Software Engineer Student, however in my normal life, i love this config and i use too
+My configuration uses the minimal packages of xfce, gnome, and kde possible.
+This config was designed for my primary workflow as a Junior Developer, Competitive Programmer, and Software Engineering Student.
+However, in my normal life, I love this config and use it too.

 > layouts in config
 - bsp
 - max
 - floating

-i decide for use bsp, because is the layout most faster and customizable available in qtile, and max and floating for uptimice my workflow
+I chose to use bsp because it is the fastest and most customizable layout available in qtile.
+Max and floating are used to optimize my workflow.
 ## Floating Windows
 ![floating](/images/floating.png)